Solution Focused Therapy (SFT)

 Types of Problems That Solution Focused Therapy Addresses

-Solution-Focused Brief Therapy is an effective way of helping people solve many kinds of problems, including depression, substance abuse, relationship problems, and many other kinds of issues.
+Solution-Focused Brief Therapy is an effective way of helping people solve many kinds of problems where they may already have some available solutions.

 In The Miracle Method, authors Scott D. Miller and Insoo Kim Berg describe how to create solutions with these steps:

-There are several ways to know when you would be doing yourself a favor by finding a licensed, professional therapist to work with.
+There are several ways to know when you would be doing yourself a favor by finding a licensed, professional solution focused therapist to work with.

 - You’ve tried several things on your own, but you still have the problem.